First-order homotopical logic: Examples and further questions

 Now, if $X$ is path-connected, then the path space $X^I$ is clearly surjective on vertices.
 But as an easy inductive argument shows, any Kan fibration which is surjective on vertices is surjective.
 Hence, for $X$ path-connected, $\neg\neg{x=y}$ is interpreted as an isomorphism, whence it follows that, for $X$ non-empty and path-connected, the following sentence is satisfied.

 For the other direction, it suffices to see that if a Kan fibration $(E,e)$ in $\Kan/X$ is not surjective, then neither is $\neg\neg(E,e)$, since if $\neg\neg{}x=y$ is interpreted as a non-surjective morphism, the interpretation of (\ref{eq:path-conn-sentence}) must be empty.
 Suppose $e$ is not surjective and let $p\in{X_0}$ be a vertex not in the image of $e$.
 Then the minimal sub-simplicial set $\br{p}$ of $X$ containing $p$ is disjoint from the image of $e$.
-Hence $(\br{p},i)\wedge(E,e)\cong\init$, where $i:\br{p}\to{}E$ is the inclusion, so we have a morphism $(\br{p},i)\to\neg({E},e)$.
+Hence $(\br{p},i)\wedge(E,e)\cong\init$, where $i\colon\br{p}\to{}E$ is the inclusion, so we have a morphism $(\br{p},i)\to\neg({E},e)$.
 In particular, $(\br{p},i)\wedge\neg({E},e)$ is non-empty, so there cannot be a morphism $(\br{p},i)\to\neg\neg({E},e)$.

-Note that by the same kind of argument as in the previous examples, we also have that the interpretation of the sentence (\ref{eq:path-conn-sentence}) in $\Top_\cf$ is ``$A$ is path-connected''.
+Note that by the same kind of argument as in the previous examples, we also have that the interpretation of the sentence (\ref{eq:path-conn-sentence}) in $\Top_\cf$ is ``$A$ is non-empty path-connected''.

 Now suppose $X$ is a Kan complex or a topological space in $\Top_\cf$ which is path-connected but not contractible (for instance, the circle).
-Then the antecedent of the above sentence is interpreted as a non-empty Kan complex, whereas the conclusion is interpreted as the empty Kan complex.
+Then the of (\ref{eq:classical-counterexample}) is interpreted as a non-empty Kan complex, whereas the conclusion is interpreted as the empty Kan complex.
 Hence the implication is empty.